mdemichele/c_algorithms_and_data_structures/sorting_algorithms/heap_sort/concepts_heap_sort.md

 ## Heap Sort Algorithm

-What is a heap?
+# What is a heap?
-A heap is an array that can be visualized as a nearly complete binary tree.
-Thus, it is a special type of binary tree.
-More specifically, a heap is a binary tree where each node that has children contains an element whose value is ordered before all of its children's element values.
+A heap is an array that can be visualized as an ordered binary tree.
+In a heap, each node is going to be either larger than both of its children or smaller than both of its children.
+If each node is larger, the heap is referred to as a max heap.
+If it's smaller, it's referred to as a min heap.